 But I want to focus on cabbage steaks for minute.

 Lately, there’s been a trend of vegetable steaks.
 No, I don’t mean vegetables processed unrecognizable into a filet mignon.
 I mean thick slabs of broccoli, cauliflower, portobellos.
 They’re roasted or grilled to perfection and served with a sauce or some seasonings.

 However, most of these recipes fail to recognize that a single vegetable steak does not a meal make.

-So, how do you make a complete meal with a recipe for cabbage steaks?
+How do you make a complete meal?
 Lucky for you, I’ve got something up my sleeve.

 Cabbage steaks are often considered a side.
 Maybe you serve them instead of garlic bread or mashed potatoes.
 But in my vegetable forward world, cabbage steaks are my main squeeze.
 I’m looking to have roasted cabbage in every bite of my dinner.

 This recipe for roasted cabbage steaks relies on serving it with a warm potato salad and corned beans.
 By topping my it with a protein and a starch, I’ve made my cabbage steak into a complete meal.